microformats/php-mf2/README.md

 When a DOMElement with a classname of e-\* is found, the DOMNode::C14N() stringvalue of each of it’s children are concatenated and returned

+## Contributing

+Pull requests very welcome, please try to maintain stylistic, structural and naming consistency with the existing codebase, and don’t be too upset if I make naming changes :)

+Please add tests which cover changes you plan to make or have made.
+I use PHPUnit, which is the de-facto standard for modern PHP development.

+At the very least, run the test suite before and after making your changes to make sure you haven’t broken anything.

+Issues/bug reports welcome.
+If you know how to write tests then please do so as code always expresses problems and intent much better than English, and gives me a way of measuring whether or not fixes have actually solved your problem.
+If you don’t know how to write tests, don’t worry :) Just include as much useful information in the issue as you can.

 ## Testing

 **Currently php-mf2 is tested fairly thoroughly, but the code itself is not hugely testable (lots of repetition and redundancy).
 This is something I’m working on changing**